-Corporate general and administrative expenses were \$171,461 for the year ended December 31, 2015 as compared to \$2,376 for the period from July 25, 2014 (inception) to December 31, 2014.
+Corporate general and administrative expenses increased to \$1,590,687 for the year ended December 31, 2016 from \$171,461 for the year ended December 31, 2015 because we had a full year's operations for the Residence Inn Austin and acquired the Springhill Suites Seattle during the year ended December 31, 2016.
 These general and administrative expenses consisted primarily of asset management fees, restricted stock compensation and directors' fees.
-We expect corporate general and administrative expenses to increase in future periods as a result of anticipated future acquisitions, but to decrease as a percentage of total revenue.
+We expect corporate general and administrative expenses to increase in future periods as a result of anticipated future acquisitions, including the mergers, but to decrease as a percentage of total revenue.